Ardot MCP Usage Guide

 fetch_editor_state | Get current editor state, including active canvas, user selection, open files and other essential info — ideal for understanding context before starting a design task |

-batch_read | Batch retrieve nodes — supports name/type regex pattern search and node ID lookup, with configurable depth and data detail level |
+batch_read | Batch retrieve nodes — supports name/type regex pattern search and node ID lookup, with configurable depth, data detail level, and the ability to request specific properties |

-capture_screenshot | Capture a screenshot of a specific node or canvas area to verify AI-generated layouts, check visual output, and inspect component appearance |
+capture_screenshot | Capture a screenshot of a specific node or canvas area to verify AI-generated layouts, check visual output, and inspect component appearance; supports batch screenshotting (recommended < 10 per call) |

 capture_layout | Get the layout structure tree of a design file, with depth control; can return only nodes with overlapping, clipping, or other layout issues |